 The goal of the department's largest program, Protection from Fire, is to devise and use environmentally sound and economically efficient strategies which minimize the total cost to protect Oregon's timber and other forest values from loss caused by wildland fire.
 Learn more

 Through technical assistance, financial incentives, education, regulation, and other tools, this program helps forest landowners manage their lands to meet their objectives.
 Program responsibilities include implementation of the Oregon Forest Practices Act, which provides for timber harvest using techniques that are consistent with conservation and environmental protection.
 Learn more

 State Forests Management

-The State Forests Program manages 818,800 acres of state-owned forest land in Oregon.
-The forests are managed in a stewardship manner to producing a broad range of benefits.
+The State Forests Program manages 745,000 acres of state-owned forest land in Oregon.
+The forests are managed in a stewardship manner to produce a broad range of benefits.
 These include timber harvest, revenue to local governments and schools, protection of wildlife habitat and other environmental values, and opportunities for recreation and learning.
 Learn more

 Partnership and Planning

 This program provides information, research, analysis and planning

 services to assist the Department’s operating divisions and, upon request, to

 the Board of Forestry and the Governor’s Office.
 The program houses the Federal

 Forest Restoration program which supports forest collaboratives and works in